UltraMessaging/um_troubleshoot/README.md

 ````
 Source: LBTRM:10.29.4.121:12090:f9d74f3e:239.101.3.10:14400
 ````
-In middle pane, expand "LBT-RM Protocol", "NAK Header", "NAK List".
+In the middle pane, expand "LBT-RM Protocol", "NAK Header", "NAK List".
 There are two entries: "4" and "1d".
-(These are hexidecimal numbers.)
+(These are hexadecimal numbers.)
 Also note the time: "1.281" seconds.

 ## Find the Corresponding Data Packets